emmap88/README/README.md

 ## Summary

-This repository contains all of the notes taken by Emma Perretta for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Emma](https://github.com/emmap88) for the Lighthouse Labs Web Development Bootcamp.